pangeacyber/mcpscanner/README.md

-# mcpry
+# MCPScanner

-`mcpry` is a command-line tool for analyzing MCP servers.
+MCPScanner (formerly known as `mcpry`) is a command-line tool for analyzing MCP servers.
 It does the following:

 1. **Discovers MCP Servers**: It automatically searches for MCP server configuration files in well-known locations on the host system.